dginst/crypto-index/README.md

 1) First logic matrix computation

-  The first logic matrix has the role of a first scrrening of all the cryptoasset in order to decide wheter or not the single cryptoasset can be eligible, for the index composition, in a determined interval of time.
-The interval of interest goes from each start date of the quarter to the end date of the quarter itself; follows that the specified interval is the period of application where a cryptoasset can be cnsidered eligible.
+  The first logic matrix has the role of a first screening of all the crypto-assets in order to decide wheter or not the single crypto-asset can be eligible, for the index composition, in a determined interval of time.
+The interval of interest goes from each start date of the quarter to the end date of the quarter itself; follows that the specified interval is the period of application where a cryptoasset can be considered eligible.
 For the actual computation of the eligible cryptoassets is considered the period between the start date of each quarter and the day before the board day meeting of the quarter itself.
-Here the rule: if, for a single cryptoasset, one single exchange has traded more than the 80% of the total volume of the period, the cryptoasset is excluded
+Here the rule: if, for a single cryptoasset, one single exchange has traded more than the 80% of the total volume of the period, the cryptoasset is excluded.

-2) Exponential Moving Weighted Average (EMWA) computation
+2) Exponential Weighted Movin Average (EWMA) computation

-  The emwa is performed on the traded volume levels and with a moving average period of 90 days.
-The code takes the data frame containing the total daily volume for each cryptoassets (cryptos as columns, days as rows) and compute the daily emwa considering the last 90 days volume values multiplied per the relative lambda, and then summarizing them.
+  The ewma is performed on the traded volume levels and with a moving average period of 90 days.
+The code takes the data frame containing the total daily volume for each crypto-asset (cryptos as columns, days as rows) and compute the daily ewma considering the last 90 days volume values multiplied per the relative lambda, and then summarizing them.
-  The index uses a lambda that decraeses exponentially starting from a value of 0.94 and followuing the formula:
+  The index uses a fixed lambda value of 0.94  that decraeses exponentially starting from a value of 0.94 and followuing the formula:

     daily_lambda = (1 - 0.94) * (0.94 ^ (index))